IF I SEEK US

 Inside the modern mythology the choice is an easy one for the godless evolutionist.
 The universe is the way it is, and Man had nothing much to do with the deplorable human condition.
 The best we can do is work for progress toward a better world, meanwhile coping and living like noble stoics and hedonists sucking all the juice out of our mortal lives that we can.
 Existentialism, the idea of creating temporary meaning within ourselves where otherwise none exists outside, is the acme of secular philosophy for the rational man.
 Believing there is no way to win and that there is no afterlife puts a fashionable "edge" on the enterprise, and seemingly justifies the drama to which we are all addicted.

-But what if is available and the problem lies in our own misconceptions?
+But what if it IS available and the problem lies in our own misconceptions?
 And, what if the package cannot be delivered partially or piecemeal?
 What if it cannot come about unless we seek it and demand success in finding and receiving it?

 One thing is clear: there is no indication that anywhere in the literature, ancient and modern, that man has entertained the delivery of the ultimate in what he really wants and needs!
 Unamuno—and others—go part way.